simonberner/github-repowatcher-widget/README.md

     - But there are cases where it makes sense to tell the user an issue (eg. 'Sign in with Google').
     - How you handle errors in Widgets is a unique product decision.
     - To make our lives as developer easier, add log/print statements for debugging errors.
+- Network calls:
+    - A successive network call is a network call that relies on a parent network call

 ## GitHub API
 - [Get a repository](https://docs.github.com/en/rest/repos/repos#get-a-repository)